python/cpython/Doc/library/htmllib.rst

 .. data:: name2codepoint

-   A dictionary that maps HTML entity names to the Unicode codepoints.
+   A dictionary that maps HTML entity names to the Unicode code points.

    .. versionadded:: 2.3

 .. data:: codepoint2name

-   A dictionary that maps Unicode codepoints to HTML entity names.
+   A dictionary that maps Unicode code points to HTML entity names.

    .. versionadded:: 2.3